9dots/devy/devy-minecraft/turtles.md

 ### teacher mindset - 10 minutes
 Students show their partner the code that they have created during the lesson.
 The goal is to teach the code well enough that the partner can then turn around and explain the code to someone else (tutor).

+Each student should:
+1. Show code to partner
+2. Allow the partner to predict what the turtle will do
+3. Clarify their partner's understanding of the code

+---
+###### Teacher notes
+Ask students to explain your partner's idea in your own words.

+---